 Check the battery level

 Most wireless headphones have a battery indicator showing the battery level.
-Make it a habit to check the battery level regularly so that you know when it’s time to recharge the headphones.
-If the battery level is consistently low, it may be a sign that it is degrading.
+Check the battery level frequently to know when to charge the headphones.
+Consistently low battery levels may indicate degradation.

 Look for physical signs of damage

-Inspect the battery for any physical signs of damage, such as leaks, bulges, or cracks.
+Check the battery for leaks, bulges, or cracks that could mean it is broken.
 If you notice these signs, stop using the headphones immediately and dispose of them properly.
 Do not attempt to repair the battery yourself, as this can be dangerous.

 Clean the battery contacts

 Over time, the battery contacts in your headphones can accumulate dirt, dust, or other debris.
-This can interfere with the charging process and reduce the battery life of your headphones.
+This can make it hard for your headphones to charge and shorten their battery life.
 To prevent this, use a soft cloth or cotton swab to clean the battery contacts regularly.

 Use the headphones regularly